 What is a massage gun?

 A massage gun, more technically called a percussion massager, is a handheld tool that limbers muscles by providing rapid mini bursts of pressure in concentrated pulses, Gallucci explained.
-These tools are often referred to as a “mini jackhammer” for your muscles and are meant to be used when you’re sore or tight.
-“The percussion therapy provided by the massage gun will help to loosen up or relax tight muscles or trigger points (hyperirritable spots located in a tight band of muscle) and will also increase blood flow to the affected area,” Gallucci explained.
+This tool is often referred to as a “mini jackhammer” for your muscles and it’s meant to be used when you’re sore or tight.
+“The percussion therapy provided by the massage gun will help to loosen up or relax tight muscles or trigger points (hyper-irritable spots located in a tight band of muscle) and will also increase blood flow to the affected area,” Gallucci explained.

-A massage gun’s high velocity vibrations can also stimulate nerve fibers, which in turn dampens local pain responses, explained Bianca Beldini, DPT, an acupuncturist, physical therapist and triathlete.
+A massage gun’s high-velocity vibrations stimulate nerve fibers, which in turn dampens local pain responses, explained Bianca Beldini, an acupuncturist, physical therapist and triathlete.
 “The oscillatory pressure vibrations can release tension in the fibers of the muscles and increase circulation of blood and lymph to the soft tissue, leading to relaxation of the muscle and a decrease in pain,” she said.

-However, massage guns are not recommended for everyone, explained Allen Conrad, a certified strength and conditioning specialist and the owner of Montgomery County Chiropractic Center.
+Massage guns are not recommended for everyone, explained Allen Conrad, a certified strength and conditioning specialist and owner of Montgomery County Chiropractic Center.
 “Anyone who suffers from hypertension, rheumatoid arthritis, bone fractures, swelling, varicose veins or any autoimmune or muscular disorder should consult with their doctor before using a massage gun,” he said.

 Best massage guns to shop

-Here are some of the best massage guns to consider across various brands and price points, recommended by the experts we spoke to.
+Based on the experts we spoke to, here are some of the best massage guns to consider across various brands and price points.
+All of the options experts recommended have multiple speeds and attachments.

 Best overall massage gun: Hyperice

-According to Sean Lynch, a certified personal trainer, Orangetheory coach, and studio owner, Hyperice’s Hypervolt model provides the best all-around value with three speeds up to 3,200 percussions per minute (PPM), five head attachments and a rechargeable Lithium-ion battery that holds up to two hours of juice.
-Beldini agreed, noting that this is what she personally uses.
-“It has multiple speeds, it is easy to handle and it is relatively quiet,” she said.
+Beldini personally uses Hyperice’s Hypervolt 2 model and said it provides the best all-around value, with three speeds up to 3,200 percussions per minute (PPM), five head attachments and a rechargeable lithium-ion battery that holds up to three hours of juice, according to the brand.
+“It is easy to handle and it is relatively quiet,” she said.

 Best affordable massage gun: VYBE

 For those looking for a budget-friendly option, Gallucci likes this model from VYBE.
-It’s relatively lightweight at 2.5 pounds, plus it has eight speed settings and nine different attachments.
-“This machine is great for on the go and comes with two rechargeable batteries so that you always have a backup ready,” he noted.
+It’s suitable for athletes at every level, the brand says, and is relatively lightweight at under 4 pounds.
+The massage gun has five levels of vibration up to 3,200 PPM and comes with four different attachments.
+“This machine is great for on the go and comes with a rechargeable built-in battery,'' Gallucci noted.

 Best travel-friendly massage gun: Hyperice